The $SO(3)$-instanton moduli space and tensor products of ADHM data: Introduction

 $(2)$ The GIT quotient $\mu\inv(0)\git \Sp(V)$ is also a non-reduced of dimension $k$ with the equi-dimensional $\lfloor \frac k4\rfloor+1$ irreducible components.
 Each irreducible component is birational to the product of symmetric products $S^{\frac{k-k'}4}\aaa^{4}\times S^{\frac{k'}2}(\aaa^{2}\times \bF)$ where $k'$ runs over the nonnegative integers in the set $k-4\zz_{\ge0}$. \end{thm}

 Here $\lfloor r\rfloor$ denotes the largest integer in $\rr_{\le r}$ where $r\in\rr$ and $\bF$ denotes the fat point $\Spec \cc[x,y,z]/(x,y,z)^{2}$.

-The second main theorem is the quiver description of the scheme-theoretic isomorphisms $\cM^{K}_{n}\stackrel\cong\to \cM^{K'}_{n}$ in terms of ADHM data (Theorem \ref{th: isom in ADHM}).
+The second main result is the quiver description of the scheme-theoretic isomorphisms $\cM^{K}_{n}\stackrel\cong\to \cM^{K'}_{n}$ in terms of ADHM data.
+The precise statement is given in Theorem \ref{th: isom in ADHM}, but it requires a description of a limit of tensor product ADHM data in the ADHM space with respect to a $\cc^{*}$-action and a dilation.
 Here the isomorphisms mean the obvious identifications of instanton spaces for the pairs $(K,K')$ with the same Lie algebras.
 There are precisely five pairs $(K,K')$ among the classical groups

 For each pair $(K,K')$, the ADHM data of instantons are different.
 This implies that the $K$-instanton space has two different scheme structures.
-Nevertheless the two different scheme-scheme structures are isomorphic as follows: The natural isomorphism of Lie algebras $\Lie(K)\cong \Lie(K')$ defines an isomorphism between the spaces of associated vector bundles, hence induces a scheme-theoretic isomorphism $\cM^{K}_{n}\cong \cM^{K'}_{n}$ as Gieseker spaces.
+Nevertheless the two different scheme structures are isomorphic as follows: The natural isomorphism of Lie algebras $\Lie(K)\cong \Lie(K')$ defines an isomorphism between the spaces of associated vector bundles, hence induces a scheme-theoretic isomorphism $\cM^{K}_{n}\cong \cM^{K'}_{n}$ as Gieseker spaces.
 The Gieseker space is scheme-theoretically isomorphic to the space of ADHM data via the monad construction.